Welcome to Downtown Disney! Let’s eat some vegan food!

 This is a bowling alley with beautiful mid-century design and some great vegan options.
-They usually have several dishes with Impossible meat, but this depends on availability.
+They have several dishes with Impossible meat.
 There is some controversy around Impossible Foods.
 If you have not already, please research it and decide whether it’s something you’re comfortable with.
 I recommend this article.

-Here is a summary of what is vegan or veganizable here:
+Here is the menu for your reference, followed by a summary of what is vegan or veganizable here:

-Taco bowl: Request the Impossible meat if available, and omit the cheese and sour cream.
+Taco bowl: As indicated on the menu: “Make it vegan by substituting Impossible Taco Meat and omitting cheese and sour cream.”
 The shell is in a shared fryer.

-Spicy Veggie Bowl: Choose tofu, and switch the sauce for the regular tataki (the kimchi has fish in it).
+Spicy Veggie Bowl: Switch the sauce for the regular tataki (the kimchi has fish in it).
+Add tofu if desired.

 You can also modify the Grilled Avocado.
 Normally this comes with tuna, and you can replace the tuna with either grilled veggies or tofu — I went with tofu!
 Switch out the kimchee ponzu sauce (contains fish) for regular ponzu sauce, omit the spicy mayo (I added sriracha once it arrived), and switch out the wonton chips (contain egg) for cucumber chips.